xpdustry/kotlin-shadow-relocator/README.md

 ## Description

-A Gradle plugin for handling Kotlin metadata relocation.
+A gradle plugin for handling the relocation of kotlin projects, fixing kotlin metadata and module files.

 ~~Stolen~~ Inspired from the [jetbrains exposed gradle plugin](https://github.com/JetBrains/exposed-intellij-plugin).